About African Lions

 The main duties of the dominant male are to defend the pride's territory and young from rival males.
 When hunting, the larger males have a difficult time blending in due to their larger mane.
 Thus, the females do the majority of the hunting.
 Often, large prey is taken when groups of lions work together, but an individual lion makes the final kill.
 Males tend to be the first to eat.

 African Lions at the Akron Zoo

 The lions are currently off exhibit while their new habitat in under construction.
 The new lion habitat will be included in Pride of Africa, opening June 29, 2019!

 Most frequently found in savannas where prey is most prevalent.
 They are also able to live in forests, shrubby habitats, mountains and semi-deserts.

 Once ranging from southwest Asia to Africa, today they are primarily found in sub-Saharan Africa and some protected areas in South Africa.

 The largest predator in their range, lions take down zebra, wildebeest, Thompson’s gazelles, and impalas.
 Lions are also known to take advantage of carrion when prey is scarce or if a lion is injured and unable to hunt.

 According to IUCN’s Red List African lions are classified as “vulnerable.”
 Many populations have undergone an estimated 43% decline since the mid-1990’s.
 Causes of this decline is due to human/livestock defense, habitat loss and prey depletion.

 One of the Akron Zoo’s field conservation endeavors is working with Rebuilding the Pride.
-The ultimate goal of this project is to establish a sustainable way of life for the people and large predators who coexist in the South Rift of Africa.
+The ultimate goal of this project is to establish a sustainable way of life for the people and large predators who coexist in the Southern Rift Valley of Africa.
 Rebuilding the Pride is working to reduce human/lion conflicts and protect lion habitat.

 back to view all animals